SebastianArriagada/general-notes/interview-questions.md

 ## 22. What Should I Know That’s Not on Your Resume?
 I trained athleticism for like 8 years, focused every day, where I learned the perseverance and the discipline

-## 24. Which is your most significant accomplishment?
-I think that be here, I never was good at English, and I really love my family, but I left my comfort zone, and I came here for at least three years.
-And of course, for won this scholarship I had to make a lot of efforts

 ## 26. What Is Your Greatest Professional Achievement?
 Be able to apply a technology that I didn't know in a short time.
 It was a challenge of fast learning and stress management